top of page

 tongs

-Tongs, a renowned surf break in Waikiki, Hawaii, was named after Rudy Tongg, an island businessman, who owned a beachfront home near Diamond Head from 1946 to 1961.
-His sons, Michael and Ronnie, were avid surfers, and their home became a central gathering spot for the local surfing community.
-The popularity of the Tongg family's beachfront residence and their influence in the neighborhood contributed to the recognition and naming of the surf break.
-Today, Tonggs stands as a beloved surf spot, carrying the legacy of the Tongg family and their significant contribution to the surfing culture in Waikiki.
+Tonggs is a renowned surf break along the shores of Waikīkī, Hawaiʻi, named after Rudy Tongg — a prominent island businessman who owned a beachfront home near Diamond Head from 1946 to 1961.
+His sons, Michael and Ronnie Tongg, were passionate surfers, and their home quickly became a gathering place for the local surf community.
+The family's strong presence and influence in the area led to the naming of the break in their honor.

 surf break 1